You can configure NSX on indivdual ESXi hosts

 • ip6tables -A INPUT -p tcp -m tcp --dport <CUSTOM_PORT> --tcp-flags FIN,SYN,RST,ACK SYN -j ACCEPT

-• (Host in lockdown mode) If your exception list for vSphere lockdown mode includes expired user accounts, NSX installation on vSphere fails.
+• (Host in lockdown mode) If your exception list for vSphere lockdown mode includes expired user accounts such as lldpvim-user, NSX installation on vSphere fails.
+This user automatically gets created on ESXi to talk to hostd to get the LLDP neighbor information and then gets deleted.
 Ensure that you delete all expired user accounts before you begin installation.
 For more information on accounts with access privileges in lockdown mode, see Specifying Accounts with Access Privileges in Lockdown Mode in the vSphere Security Guide.

 Procedure